 Artbank has got you sussed for arty stuff happening in Tāmaki Makaurau and beyond.
-With interviews, live performances, your weekly gallery guide and more - come get some culture in ya with Rachel.
+With interviews, live performances, your weekly gallery guide and more - come get some culture in ya with Tom & Heidi.
 Ka rawe!

 It's been an existential week for Jackson on Sunday Painter, but there is light at the end of the tunnel.
 Tune in to the last ever episode for some some final thoughts from Jackson on how to make art.
 (Part 3/3)

 Stuck for what movie to watch this weekend?
 Why not re-make your own instead!
 Become the distressed James Franco you have always wanted to be with Jackson's step-by-step guide to re-entacting 127 Hours.
 Wicked!

 Do you struggle with the common problem of forgetting what your house looks like?
 Well don't worry!
 Jackson is here to teach you how to do a painting of your house so you'll always have a useful reference!

 Land Art!
 Robert Smithson made it with some stones and dirt and things, and you can make your own Land Art too!
 Jackson is on a plane jetting off to Italy, but that won't stop him from teaching you how to make your very own masterpiece.